Smart Chicken: Tecumseh Farms Interview on Sustainable Humane Chicken

-A new take on “food miles” — killing chickens gently — thoughts about antibiotics and animal byproducts in feed — why air chilling matters.
+The answers may surprise you.
+In this interview we take a fresh look at Smart Chicken.
+What do we discover?
+A new take on “food miles” — killing chickens gently and humanely is possible — thoughts about antibiotics and animal byproducts in feed — why air chilling matters.

 Ethical Foods spoke with Jason Siebert, vice president of sales and marketing for Tecumseh Farms, about what separates the company from its big business counterparts and why it still values human hands over automation.